HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

-According to the <a hreflang="en" href="./fonts#resource-hints">Fonts</a> chapter, 20% of mobile pages are preloading their web fonts.
+According to the [Fonts](./fonts#resource-hints) chapter, 20% of mobile pages are preloading their web fonts.
 One challenge with preloading the font is that the exact URL may not be known upfront, for example if using a service like Google Fonts.
 Preconnecting to the font host is the next best option for performance, but only 16% of pages are using that, which is half as many pages that use the less-performant option to prefetch the DNS.

 #### bfcache eligibility